Compression treatment for lymphedema of the arm

 "By and large we've been doing well for the last two years", says Brigitte W.

 She deliberately says "we", and glances over to Regina E. (name known to the editorial staff).
 She is a lymph expert at a surgical appliance retailer in Augsburg and has been looking after Brigitte W. since she started therapy over six years ago.
 In the meantime, the women have come to trust each other implicitly.
-"With all that experience, she's a very important contact for me if I have any questions about lymphoedema, therapy or even about the sleeves themselves.
+"With all that experience, she's a very important contact for me if I have any questions about lymphedema, therapy or even about the sleeves themselves.
 You're grateful for any information you can get, especially at the beginning, even if you don't always particularly like some of the answers you get to your questions", says Brigitte W. For instance, the fact that her sleeve will always be her constant companion.
 "Ms E. nipped any false illusions in the bud right from the start.
 But, and that's the good thing about it, I can live to a ripe old age in spite of it.
 Hearing this feedback from a specialist relieved much of my anxiety".

 Leading an active live with a flat knit compression garment

 The patient has now become accustomed to the sleeve.
 Thanks to her donning aid, the sleeve Butler, putting it on in the morning has become a simple ritual.
-In any case, she hasn't let her lymphoedema diminish her zest for life.
+In any case, she hasn't let her lymphedema diminish her zest for life.
 In her free time, she likes to go power walking, manages the self-help group Mamazone e.V. for women with breast cancer and otherwise does all those things she enjoyed doing before falling ill.

 A perfect fit of the sleeve is important for achieving a good treatment result, as in Brigitte W.'s case, and ensuring high compliance.
 The single most important factor here is taking the measurements properly.
 Staff attend special courses of instruction to learn where to take the measurements, how many measurements are needed or what "measurement under tension" means.